RedisLabs/redislabs-docs/content/modules/redistimeseries/release-notes/redistimeseries-1.6-release-notes.md

 ---
 Title: RedisTimeSeries 1.6 release notes
 linkTitle: v1.6 (January 2022)
-description: RedisTimeSeries 1.6 adds support for aggregating across multiple time series (multi-key).
-Before this version, queries such as “the maximum observed value of a set of time series” needed to be calculated client-side.
-Such queries can now be computed server-side, leveraging the heart of RedisGears ([LibMR](https://github.com/RedisGears/LibMR)) for clustered databases.
+description: Added support for aggregating across multiple time series (multi-key).
+Can compute queries such as “the maximum observed value of a set of time series” server-side instead of client-side.
 min-version-db: "6.2.0"
 min-version-rs: "6.2.0"
 weight: 97